kebaldwi/DNAC-TEMPLATES/SystemVariables.md

 ### What System Variables are available?

-The definitive list of available system variables for a particular version of Cisco DNA Center is the DNA Center Template Editor UI itself.
+The definitive list of available system variables for a particular version of Cisco Catalyst Center is the Cisco Catalyst Center Template Editor UI itself.
 Within the template view, you will see a link the UI called "Template System Variables":

 ![json](images/button.png?raw=true "Import JSON")